oliverius/logo/docs/part4.markdown

 }
 ```

-I was never very happy with this, because I don't like mixing the internal representation of the primitive with how it will look in the outside.
+I was never very happy with this, because I don't like mixing the internal representation of the primitive with how it will look on the outside.
 You may ask, so what about the delimiters?
 Delimiters are different because the representation doesn't change, an opening bracket will always look like an opening bracket.

 But for example `fd`.
 This can be shown as `fd` or `forward` or even `FoRwArD` if we are inclined.
 And what about when we deal with other languages?
-In Spanish it would be `av` and `avanza`.
+In Spanish it would be `av` or `avanza`.
 So I am inclined to create another enum for the internal representation similar to what we did with the token types.
 As such:

 ```javascript
 const primitives = {